michaeltroger/michaeltroger.com/docs/blog/index.md

 ---
 # {{ page.title }}

-In my blog I'm writing about hobby projects related to Software Engineering, IT and Linux.
+In my blog I'm writing about hobby projects related to software engineering, IT and Linux.

 Also available as [RSS-Feed](/blog/atom.xml)!